uwhackweek/hackweeks-as-a-service/docs/resources/recognition.md

 :align: center
 ```

+**Notes:**
-Note that it is important to precisely follow the indentation and spacing layout shown here, so that the website correctly interprets the YAML format.
-Also, we encourage everyone to use their GitHub avatar as the source of their personal photograph.
+- You must precisely follow the indentation and spacing layout shown here, so that the website correctly interprets the YAML format.
+- We encourage everyone to use their GitHub avatar as the source of their personal photograph.
+- Only your GitHub username (not a full url) is required for the `link` key under `social`.
+- Acceptable user groups (roles) can be found [here](https://uwhackweek.github.io/hackweeks-as-a-service/services/index.html).

-## Uploading to the website
+### Uploading to the website

-There are two ways you can upload your information so that we can include you on the website:

-1. send the completed YAML file to one of the lead organizers, and they will push it to the website
-2. If you're familiar with GitHub, make a pull request to the `team.yaml` file located in the website for the event you're involved with.
+To include your content on the website, please make a pull request to the `team.yaml` file located in the website for the event you're involved with.
 For example, here is the [file for the ICESat-2 2022 hackweek](https://github.com/ICESAT-2HackWeek/website2022/blob/main/book/team.yaml).

+## Online Tutorials

+All of our tutorials are recorded and shared on the [eScience Institute's youtube channel](https://www.youtube.com/channel/UCLKSeDZWDqBzKRfHTabg1lQ).
+We encourage tutorial leads to link to these videos from their social media accounts and websites as a way to demostrate their teaching competencies.

+## Referrals and Feedback

+The eScience Institute's hackweek as a service program will provide references for past organizers upon request.
+We will also offer feedback to help promote your professional development.
+[Contact us](mailto:arendta@uw.edu) for more information.